COVID-19 pandemic in Punjab, India

 The COVID-19 pandemic was confirmed to have spread to the Indian state Punjab on 9 March 2020, when an Indian man returning from Italy was tested positive.
-As of 31 March 2021, the Ministry of Health and Family Welfare has confirmed a total of 2,39,734 cases, including 6,868 deaths and 2,09,034 recoveries in Punjab.

-The economy of Punjab has been severely effected by the COVID-19 pandemic.
+As of 31 October 2021, the Ministry of Health and Family Welfare has confirmed a total of 6,02,401 cases, including 16,559 deaths and 5,85,591 recoveries in Punjab.
+The economy of Punjab has been severely affected by the COVID-19 pandemic.